Nitesh-thapliyal/QuizApp-Microservice/README.md

 * **Eureka Discovery Server:** Functions as a service registry, maintaining a centralized record of all available microservices within the application.
 Each service registers itself with Eureka, providing its location and other relevant details.
 * **Quiz Service:** Manages the creation, retrieval, and overall lifecycle of quizzes within the application.
 * **Question Service:** Handles individual questions, including their creation, retrieval, and associated metadata.
 * **Feign Client:** A library utilized by the Quiz Service to seamlessly communicate with the Question Service.
-It simplifies HTTP request exchanges between microservices by abstracting away underlying network complexities.
+It simplifies HTTP request exchanges between microservices by abstracting away underlying network complexities and also helps in load balancing.

 ### Choosing Microservices for Your Project